HaoyyLi/HaoyyLi.github.io/_pages/cv.md

 I received a BSc. degree in Electronics Engineering, and an MSc. degree in Computer Science from Northwest University in 2020 and 2023, respectively.
 I am currently a Ph.D student in Xi'an Jiaotong University, advised by Prof. Badong Chen.

-My research interest includes brain encoding \& decoding, brain-computer interface (BCI), and neuroscience.
+My research interest includes Machine Learning, Neural Decoding, and Brain Computer Interfaces (BCI).

 ## Educations
 - *2023.09 - 2025.01 (now)*, Ph.D in Artificial Intelligence.
 Institute of Artificial Intelligence and Robotics, Xi'an Jiaotong University.
 Xi'an, China.